kaiserju/LEALE/README.md

 - Pathname where is the model output (pathnamein);
 - Pathname where the result from LEALE will be saved (pathnameout)

-To run the scripts, the following packages are needed: os, netCDF4, pandas, pyresample, geopy, and datetime.
+To run the script, the following packages are needed: os, netCDF4, pandas, pyresample, geopy, and datetime.